-Probably most importantly, Mortex has helped shape the country’s pool industry with its disposable and reusable forms, starting with reusable forms made from steel and rubber.
+Probably most importantly, Mortex has helped shape the country’s pool industry with both its disposable and reusable forms.
+This started with reusable forms made from either steel and rubber.

 However, says Mark Deason, director of operations, “We found that people would cut and recut reusable forms when attaching to a pool and they would end up cannibalizing their own forms.”
 Plus, someone had to clean the reusable forms, transport them and take care of them after each use.
 Their uses were finite, he adds, “A good contractor would only get 10-15 uses out of each form.”

-Another anchoring system to the company’s credit is its plastic Spear and Button locking system that let forms be quickly set with a click or two.
-“The spear stays in and the button comes off,” Deason says, about the anchoring method he touts to be superior to conventional tie-wire.
+Another anchoring system to the company’s credit is its plastic Spear and Button locking system.
+This allows forms to quickly set with a click or two.
+“The spear stays in, and then the button comes off,” Deason says, about the anchoring method he touts to be superior to conventional tie-wire.

-Most recently in 2015, Mortex introduced its Brackit forms, which unlike conventional forms don’t have any tape to help them stay in place.
-Instead their holding mechanism revolves around reusable brackets specially designed to adhere the forms to various materials.
+Most recently, in 2015, Mortex introduced its Brackit forms.
+Unlike conventional forms, these don’t have any tape to help them stay in place.
+Instead, their holding mechanism revolves around reusable brackets specially designed to adhere the forms to various materials.

 “Contractors are working with mixed media these days where concrete needs to interface with different items,” Deason says.
 “The Brackit was invented for people who don’t have tile to attach to.”